learning-zone/nodejs-basics/README.md

 ## Q. Explain `Undefined` and `Null` data type in Node.js?

-In node.js, if a variable is defined without assigning any value, then that will take undefined as value.
-If we assign a null value to the variable, then the value of the variable becomes null.
+In node.js, if a variable is defined without assigning any value, then that will take **undefined** as value.
+If we assign a null value to the variable, then the value of the variable becomes **null**.

 **Example:**